poojasile/task/README.md

 ## Code Explaination

+1.The code begins with importing the necessary modules. cv2 is imported for OpenCV functionalities, and mimetypes is imported for MIME type handling.

-1.Creating Video Capture Object:
+2.Creating Video Capture Object:

  The script creates a video capture object using cv2.VideoCapture(0) which captures video from the default camera (index 0).

-2.Capturing and Displaying Frames:
+3.This block checks if the camera is opened successfully.
+If the camera fails to open, it prints an error message.The code retrieves the frame width and height from the camera and converts them from floating-point values to integers.
+These values are used to set the resolution of the captured video.

+4.cv2.VideoWriter() initializes a VideoWriter object to write the video frames to a file.
+It takes the filename (pooja.avi), video codec (FourCC code MJPG), frames per second (fps), and frame size (size) as arguments.

-It enters a while loop where it continuously captures frames from the video feed using vid.read() and displays them using cv2.imshow().
+5.This loop continuously captures frames from the camera (video.read()), writes them to the output video file (result.write(frame)), and displays them in a window (cv2.imshow('Frame', frame)).
+It continues until the user presses the 's' key, which breaks the loop and stops the recording.

-3.Quitting the Application:

-The loop breaks when the 'q' key is pressed.
-You can change the quitting key by modifying the condition if cv2.waitKey(1) & 0xFF == ord('q'):.

-4.Releasing Resources:

-After the loop, it releases the video capture object using vid.release() and destroys all OpenCV windows using cv2.destroyAllWindows().
+6.After the recording is stopped, the resources are released (video.release() and result.release()), and all OpenCV windows are closed (cv2.destroyAllWindows()).
+Finally, a message is printed indicating that the video was successfully saved.

 ## Example